rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 service IP addresses for all other customers who use this service.

-If you are using BackupNet/ServiceNet for any purpose other than Rackspace Managed Backup or for ObjectRocket, you will need to make the necessary arrangements to move to ExNet before your move night.
+If you are using BackupNet/ServiceNet for any purpose other than Rackspace Managed Backup or ObjectRocket, you will need to make the necessary arrangements to move to ExNet before your move night.
 In IAD3, BackupNet/ServiceNet, will be available for use only for Rackspace Managed Backup and for ObjectRocket.